-During the year under review, nine full board meetings were held.
+During the year under review, eight full board meetings were held.
 Details of the attendance of the Directors are as follows:

-Executive Directors Directors' Attendance
+Executive Directors Directors' attendance

-Mr. Lu Quanzhang (Chairman) 9/9
+Mr. Lu Quanzhang (Chairman) 8/8

-Mr. Tjia Boen Sien (Managing Director and Deputy Chairman) 9/9
+Mr. Tjia Boen Sien (Managing Director and Deputy Chairman) 8/8

-Mr. Wang Jing Ning 9/9
+Mr. Wang Jing Ning 8/8

-Mr. Keung Kwok Cheung 9/9

-Mr. Tjia Wai Yip, William 1/9
+Mr. Tjia Wai Yip, William 8/8

-Non-Executive Director 0/0

-Mr. Wong Shing Kay, Oliver 9/9

 Independent Non-Executive Directors

-Dr. Ho Chung Tai, Raymond 9/9
+Dr. Ho Chung Tai, Raymond 8/8

-Mr. Siu Man Po 9/9
+Ir Siu Man Po 8/8

-Mr. Siu Kam Chau 9/9
+Mr. Siu Kam Chau 8/8

-Notices of regular Board meetings were served to all directors at least 14 days before the meetings.
+Notices of regular Board meetings were served to all Directors at least 14 days before the meetings.
 For other Board and committee meetings, reasonable notice is generally given.

 Agenda and Board papers together with all appropriate information are sent to all Directors at least three days before each Board meeting or committee meeting so as to ensure that there is timely access to relevant information.
 All Directors can give notice to the Chairman of the Board or the Company Secretary if they intend to include matters in the agenda for Board meetings.
 The Board and the senior management are also obligated to keep the Directors appraised of the latest developments and financial position of the Company and to enable them to make informed decisions.
 The Board and each Director also have separate and independent access to the senior management whenever necessary in a timely manner.

 The Company Secretary, who is an employee of the Company, is responsible to take and keep minutes of all Board meetings and Board committee meetings, which record in sufficient detail the matters considered by the Board and decisions reached, including any concerns raised by Directors or dissenting views expressed.
-At Board meetings, all Directors have ample opportunities to express their respective views, voice any concerns and discuss the matters under consideration, and the results of voting at Board meetings fairly reflects the consensus of the Board.
+At Board meetings, all Directors have ample opportunity to express their respective views, voice any concerns and discuss the matters under consideration, and the results of voting at Board meetings fairly reflects the consensus of the Board.
 Draft minutes are normally circulated to Directors for comment within a reasonable time after each meeting and the final version is open for Directors' inspection.
 Directors are entitled to have access to board papers and queries will be responded fully.
 According to current Board practice, any material transaction, which involves a conflict of interests for a substantial shareholder or a Director, will be considered and dealt with by the Board at a duly convened Board meeting.
 Such Director must abstain from voting and will not be counted as quorum.